elopezvalecky/nulab/README.md

 # Nulab Challenge

+## Goal
 Make a small application using our [Cacoo API](http://developer.nulab-inc.com/docs/cacoo/api/1/diagrams) It is a free style.
 You can make any application as long as the API is used in the application.
 However, please make sure to code server-side programs in java.

+## Result
+Webapp where you can login with your Cacoo account and manage your diagrams.

+Consumed time: 12hs

 ## Resources